 Files, their types, and which pages they are on can be seen via My Workbench and selecting the File List tab.

 In either the My files or All Files tabs, filter for images by sorting by Type and selecting Image.
 Select an image by clicking on the preview images or icons, then click Submit.
-Hovering the cursor over a thumbnail will bring up the full file name.

 Select which size you would like from the dropdown menu labeled Current format is (this works the same way as the former inline image sizes).
 Then click Submit again.